transformerlab/transformerlab-docs/for-teams/advanced-install/authentication.md

 To obtain a client ID and secret, create an OAuth 2.0 Client ID in the [Google Cloud Console](https://console.cloud.google.com/apis/credentials).

 - Set `Application type` to "Web Application".
-- `Authorized JavaScript origins` should be your exact host name (including protocol and port). e.g. `http://lab.mydomain.com:8338`
+- `Authorized JavaScript origins` should be the exact host name you would use in your browser (including protocol and port, if required). e.g. `http://lab.mydomain.com:8338`
-- `Authorized redirect URIs` should be the exact server name from the previous step with `/auth/google/callback` added to the end.
-So in the previous example it would be `http://lab.mydomain.com:8338/auth/google/callback`.
+- `Authorized redirect URIs` should be the exact server name with `/auth/google/callback` appended. e.g. `http://lab.mydomain.com:8338/auth/google/callback`.
 - Make sure to record your client secret, as you will not be able to access this later.

 Then set this in your `.env` file: